“Ugh I wanna travel but I don’t have any money!”

 Yeah, on a technicality, those also do, but I can bet that you’re not sacrificing your $5 coffees to put it towards an investment account either.

 Without a doubt, the biggest thing holding people back from traveling their entire lives is their financial situation.
-And I get it, not everyone has the money to book a flight and spend a month in their dream destination.
+And I get it.
+Not everyone has the money to book a flight and spend a month in their dream destination.
 As a frequent traveler, the biggest question I get asked is how I can afford to travel so often.

 I know some wealthy people who just have the money to travel often and frequently, but by a large margin, the most common traveler I meet are the ones who were willing to make sacrifices to save money.
 It’s easy for us to just imagine that only rich people travel because it distracts us from the fact that we have no self-control or fiscal responsibility, but that’s just not true.

 Although you might not notice it right away, money spent on eating out gradually adds up to quite a bit.
 Limit going out to eat at restaurants to only social events at first.
 You will save a significant amount of money.
-In college, I’d eat out with friends several times a week or even several times a day just for social purposes.
+In college, I’d eat out with friends several times a week or even a day just for social purposes.
 For most months, my spending on restaurants was more than my monthly grocery spending.
 Limit eating out to only special occasions.
 Find free things to do with your friends.
 Pack a lunch for work or school.
 I once spent $600 on sushi and burritos at my student center in one semester.
 I still hate myself for it.

 9. Shopping Sprees